Walmart heirs promote charter schools among black community

 “It’s a sad thing that education reform is about how much money you have and not about what connection you have with black communities,” Perry said.

 Much of the $9 million granted to the United Negro College Fund has been spent on the scholarship organization’s fellowship program for students interested in education reform.
-Likewise, the Waltons in recent years gave $170,000 to the Congressional Black Caucus Foundation to sponsor education policy advocacy and campaign training workshops.
+Likewise, the foundation gave $170,000 in recent years to the Congressional Black Caucus Foundation for its events, while the Waltons also sponsor an affiliated education policy advocacy and campaign training workshop.

 The Waltons have given small amounts to other kinds of black community groups, as well, including the New England Blacks in Philanthropy organization, the Association of Black Foundation Executives and the National Black Child Development Institute.